programmin1/ninja-forms-1/readme.txt

 *Bugs:*

 * Resolved an issue that was causing the save progress table settings to not display properly in the form builder.
+* Resolved a long-standing bug that rarely caused form submissions to fail.
 * Resolved a bug that was sometimes causing form submission to fail.

 *Changes:*